EricLindesay/competitive-coding/2000/yet_another_yet_another_task/README.md

     right_pointer--;
 ```
 This doesn't work because if you have a list `1 2 3 -199 1 1`, moving either of the pointers by one decreases the score so we don't do that.
 However, the optimal score from that list would be `1 2 3`.

+Obviously just have an increasing counter.
+No need to loop back through the segment.